 Those looking for a more subdued evening out should visit Fell’s Point for sundowners and live music with a view.
-While it may not be Broadway, Baltimore’s Hippodrome Theatre is a great place to catch a show.
-For something memorable take an evening dance class at the famous Mobtown Ballroom or enjoy a sunset cruise in the harbour.
+While it may not be Broadway, Baltimore’s Hippodrome Theater is a great place to catch a show.
+For something memorable, take an evening dance class at the famous Mobtown Ballroom or enjoy a sunset cruise in the harbour.

 Sports and outdoor activities in Baltimore

 Outdoor enthusiasts needn't fret, as Baltimore and its surrounds present many opportunities to get a fresh air fix.
 Baltimore has its fair share of walking trails, lush green parks, gardens and lakes to draw residents out into nature.

 The Cylburn Arboretum, located just a few miles from Baltimore City, is a vast property housing a stunning period mansion and several beautiful gardens for guests to explore at leisure.
 Holt Park with its labyrinth and meditation path is great for a peaceful retreat from the busy city.

 Those looking for something more intense to get the blood pumping can explore scenic cycling routes such as the Baltimore-Annapolis Trail, which is not too far outside the city.
 Hikers will be in their element as they take to the trails in nearby Patapsco Valley and Rocks State Parks.

 When it comes to retail therapy, Baltimore has a slew of shopping options.
 From local boutiques to high-street stalwarts and bargain outlets, shoppers are sure to find something to suit their taste and budget.